 We have concluded that the only real way to measure the success of an investment is by identifying the real growth in economic value per unit of ownership.

 We speak in terms of “per unit of ownership” because aggregate growth in economic value can completely elude the individual holder if accompanied by commensurate growth in the units of ownership, leaving the individual owner without any individual growth in value.

 In the public markets, where we spend the majority of our time and attention, we examine the balance sheets of interesting businesses to see if we can make general evaluations of the growth in this real economic value per share.
 Sometimes it is quite easily measured by the growth in book value per share.
 Other times this easy approach is altogether without value due to the oddities of accounting rules.

-For example, take our holdings in Markel Corp. and Enstar Group.
-These two businesses lend themselves well to the importance of growth in book value per share, and both prominently display that information in their published financial reports.
-In our view, this growth in book value per share is tantamount to their actual real economic earnings and it allows us to establish our valuation calculations based on this per share growth in book value.
-In both cases, we examine what the historical growth in book value per share has been and make an estimate of what we think growth is likely to be over the next five to ten years, on average.
+Therefore, we look to investment in two businesses that lend themselves well to the importance of growth in book value per share, and prominently display that information in their published financial reports.
+In our view, growth in book value per share is tantamount to a business’ actual real economic earnings and it allows us to establish our valuation calculations based on this per share growth in book value.
+We examine what the historical growth in book value per share has been and make an estimate of what we think growth is likely to be over the next five to ten years, on average.
 We assign an estimate to the forward year and relate it to the current share price, giving us a multiple which is often very different from the normal Wall Street earnings estimate multiples.

 Our calculation frequently suggests the business is much cheaper than conventional methodologies indicate.
 We believe this gives us an edge.